 - Chronic cough

-- Diet which lacks fibrous food
+- A diet that lacks fibrous food

 - Aging (weak connective tissue in the rectum and anus)